 About Me

-I graduated from Wesleyan University in Connecticut in May of 2022.
-There, I was very involved with our student newspaper, The Wesleyan Argus, and served as the Editor-in-Chief in the fall of 2021.
-I majored in biology and psychology, and I like to think that I’m putting those degrees to good use through my science journalism.
+Born and raised in Washington D.C., I graduated from Wesleyan University in Connecticut in May of 2022.
+I majored in biology and psychology, and I like to think that I’m putting those degrees to good use.